Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Introduction

-This study presents a novel multitask learning-based WDA method that leverages \textit{cross-task teaching}, innovative \textit{semantic pseudo-labeling}, and \textit{class-focused contrastive learning} to effectively address the challenges associated with employing the incomplete and imprecise point annotations.
-Since it is posited that partial point annotations provide more informative guidance for detection tasks than for segmentation tasks, we augment the segmentation task with an auxiliary center-point detection task and conduct cross-task teaching to enhance the accuracy of mitochondria instance localization and the selection of semantic pseudo-labels.
-In light of the inherent limitations associated with pixel-wise pseudo-label selection and the difficulties in establishing a reliable confidence threshold, this work introduces a simple yet effective semantic selection strategy termed \textit{instance-aware pseudo-labels} (IPL).
-This approach aims to preserve diversity among pseudo-labels while ensuring their reliability.
-It is based on the observation on the observation that the appearance of pixels within each mitochondria instance typically demonstrates a high degree of similarity, while the backgrounds present diverse appearances.
-Our instance-aware rectification allows pseudo-labeling pixels with relatively lower prediction scores as long as they belong to a pseudo-labeled mitochondria instance.
-To enhance feature-level domain alignment and improve the compactness of category feature representations, we introduce a contrastive learning with class-focused prototypes that are different from those in previous methods \cite{das2023weakly,lee2022bi}.
+This study presents a novel multitask learning-based WDA method that utilizes \textit{cross-task teaching}, innovative \textit{semantic pseudo-labeling}, and \textit{class-focused contrastive learning}.
+Given the challenge of learning with incomplete and imprecise point annotations, we augment the segmentation task with an auxiliary center-point detection task and conduct cross-task teaching to enhance the accuracy of mitochondria instance localization and the selection of semantic pseudo-labels.
+In light of the inherent limitations associated with pixel-wise pseudo-label selection and the difficulties in establishing a reliable confidence threshold, this work introduces a simple yet effective semantic strategy termed \textit{Instance-aware Pseudo-Label} (IPL) for pseudo-label selection.
+This instance-aware rectification allows pseudo-labeling pixels with relatively lower prediction scores as long as they belong to a pseudo-labeled mitochondria instance.
+This approach aims to ensure the reliability of the pseudo-labels while preserving their diversity.
+To enhance feature-level domain alignment and improve the compactness of category feature representations, we introduce a contrastive learning with class-focused prototypes that are different from those in previous methods \citep{das2023weakly,lee2022bi}.
 We observed that the foreground class, specifically mitochondria in EM images, usually exhibits more similarity than the more complex background class.
 Concretely, we compute the foreground prototype as a mix of features from both the source domain and target domain, and a mix of features from the labeled sparse points and confident pseudo-labeled regions.
 Moreover, we further strengthen the detection training with supervision derived from the segmentation predictions.
-Different from other domain adaptation methods \cite{qiu2024weakly, Outputspace, peng2020unsupervised}, our method circumvents the need for adversarial training, which is often challenging and prone to instability.
+Different from other domain adaptation methods \citep{qiu2024weakly, Outputspace, peng2020unsupervised}, our method circumvents the need for adversarial training, which is often challenging and prone to instability.
+The main contribution of our study is as follows: \begin{itemize}[] \item This study develops an effective WDA method that significantly outperforms UDA methods and demonstrates comparable performance to supervised methods while requiring minimal annotation efforts and expert knowledge. \item To ensure the reliability of the pseudo-labels while preserving their diversity, this study proposes a simple yet effective instance-aware pseudo-labeling strategy. \item A class-focused contrastive learning approach has been introduced to effectively learn domain-invariant features. \end{itemize}